Johnsj04/Rock_Paper_Scissors/README.md

 # Rock_Paper_Scissors
-Simple Rock Paper Scissors done in Python
+The goal for this project is to create a Simple Rock Paper Scissors done in Python.

+What I Used
+PYTHON 3.10.5